-- 1. Exclusive charge on mortgage of undivided share of land and building thereon (Office Tower 1 and Office Tower -2 at NXT Block) situated at Front Parcel of Embassy Manyata, Bengaluru. - 2.
-Exclusive charge over the entire lease rental receivables from tenants, security deposits payable and current assets pertaining to buildings (Office Tower 1 and Office Tower -2 at NXT Block) situated at Embassy Manyata, Bengaluru. - 3.
-Exclusive charge on the Escrow Account established and maintained pursuant to Escrow Agreement of the Borrower. - 4.
-Debt service reserve account to be maintained equal to three months debt servicing requirement on the outstanding amount under the Facility.
+- 1. Exclusive charge on mortgage of undivided share of land and building thereon (Office Tower 1 - situated at Embassy Manyata, Bengaluru. - Agreement of the Borrower. - on the outstanding amount under the Facility.

-Repayment and interest terms As at 30 September 2021 As at 31 March 2021 Repayable in 144 monthly instalments with Nil moratorium, from the 2,927.17 - date of drawdown.
-The loan carries an interest rate of 3M I-MCLR plus Nil spread, currently 7.05% p.a.
+Repayment and interest terms

+Repayable in 144 monthly instalments with Nil moratoriu date of drawdown.
+The loan carries an interest rate of 3N Nil spread, currently 7.05% p.a.